Carmel River (California): Watershed

 The Carmel River watershed drains 256 sqmi and originates at 4120 ft on the south side of the peak of Miller Mountain in the Ventana Wilderness of the Los Padres National Forest's Santa Lucia Mountains.
 The Sierra de Salinas range forms the northeastern divide of the watershed and the northern terminus of the Santa Lucia Mountains forms the southwestern divide.
 Approximately 96% of the Carmel River flows from the many tributaries in the Santa Lucia Mountains, including San Clemente Creek and Cachagua Creek subwatersheds.
-In contrast, the combined flow from the Tularcitos, Rana, and Chupines subwatersheds of the Sierra de Salinas produces only 4% of the annual discharge of the Carmel River, but occupies 23% of the entire watershed.
+In contrast, the combined flow from Tularcitos Creek, and its Rana Creek, and Chupines Creek subwatersheds of the Sierra de Salinas produces only 4% of the annual discharge of the Carmel River, but occupies 23% of the entire watershed.
 Ventana Double Cone and South Cone are the tallest peaks in the watershed at elevations 4853 ft and 4965 ft, respectively.

 Although the length of the river is reported in various publications as 36 mi, the river length from its origin on the southern side of Mission Mountain peak to its mouth at the Pacific Ocean is 41 mi utilizing the United States Geological Survey (USGS) mouth and source coordinates and the USGS National Map.
 The major tributaries, beginning upstream, are Carmel River-Miller Fork (right), Cachagua Creek (right), Pine Creek (left), Tularcitos Creek (right), and Las Garzas Creek (left).
 The bee line length of the Carmel River watershed is 26 mi.